stevenroose/covenants.info/content/proposals/tluv.md

 Where it differs from previous proposals is that it allows the created of the tapscript to specify modifications to both the internal key and a tapscript tree (MAST).

-Ideally TLUV would be activated in conjuction with some additional opcode or mechanism to introspect the amounts of inputs and outputs in the current transaction.
+Ideally TLUV would be activated in conjunction with some additional opcode or mechanism to introspect the amounts of inputs and outputs in the current transaction.